 According to the DVD commentary for the pilot episode, the show had a lot of titles before King of the Hill was chosen.
 Some examples include Dale Gribble and the Other Guy, I'm Gonna Kick Your Ass!, Citizen Hank, Propane Man, The Hank Hill Family Hour, and Hank Hill and His Clan.

-The first episode was originally going to be the one where Hank and the Hills deal with a new Laotian family, but for whatever reason, it was rejected and replaced with the one where Hank is accused of beating his son.
+The first episode was originally going to be "Westie Side Story" (the one where Kahn and his family move into the neighborhood).
+However, for reasons unknown, it was replaced with the episode where a social worker accuses Hank of beating Bobby.